nguyenquyhy/Sponge-Discord/README.md

 ## TODO

 * 2.3.0
-- [ ] Mentions in Discord should show proper names in Minecraft
+- [X] Mentions in Discord should show proper names in Minecraft
-- [ ] Attachments in Discord should show proper links in Minecraft
+- [X] Attachments in Discord should show proper links in Minecraft

 * Future
 - [ ] MySQL token store
 - [ ] Group-based prefix
 - [ ] Handle custom Sponge channels (e.g. MCClan and staff chat of Nucleus)
-- [X] Image upload in Discord should show links in Minecraft
 - [ ] A command to check Bot connection status
 - [ ] New config to allow executing Minecraft command from Discord
 - [ ] New config to route Minecraft server log to Discord